Lagom001/BFDetect/README.md

 ---
 ## How to run BFDetect
 After downloading the package, run the executable BruteForce.sh.
-The program will then ask for a pcap file to open.
+You have the option to either input a pcap as an argument or the program will ask for a pcap file to open.
 Be sure to input the absolute path of the file.

 The program will then output the top potential malicious IPs.